Asteroid coming exceedingly close to Earth, but will miss

 CAPE CANAVERAL, Fla.
-(AP) — An asteroid the size of a delivery truck will whip past Earth on Thursday night, one of the closest such encounters ever recorded.
+(AP) — An asteroid the size of a delivery truck will whip past Earth on Thursday – one of the closest such encounters ever recorded.

 NASA said Wednesday that this newly discovered asteroid will zoom 2,200 miles (3,600 kilometers) above the southern tip of South America.
-That’s 10 times closer than the bevy of communication satellites circling overhead.
+That’s ten times closer than the bevy of communication satellites circling overhead.

 Even if the space rock came a lot closer, scientists said most of it would burn up in the atmosphere, with some of the bigger pieces possibly falling as meteorites.